Ange Du Fresnay: Biography

 In 1858, he began working at The Phoenix Companies (now Royal & SunAlliance) in Paris, later becoming their CEO until his death.

 In 1877, he bought from Claude Monet his painting Riverbank at Argenteuil, which he sold in 1894.

 In 1880, he had the "Villa Belza" built as a gift to his wife Belza, née Dubreuil.
 Classified in 1997, this is now one of Biarritz's landmarks.

-In 1883, Ange du Fresnay was made Knight of the Order of Carlos III by king Alphonso XII of Spain.
+In 1883, Ange du Fresnay was made Knight of the Order of Carlos III by king Alfonso XII of Spain.